mazwat/mazwat.github.io/optimisation-lm.md

 Level of detail, also known as LOD, is another common rendering optimisation technique.
 Objects nearest to the player are rendered at full fidelity using detailed meshes and textures.
 Distant objects use less detailed meshes and textures.
 A similar approach can be used with our code.
 For example, CLICK we may have an enemy with an AI script that determines its behaviour.
 Part of this behaviour may involve costly operations for determining what it can see and hear, and how it should react to this input.
 We could use a level of detail system to enable and disable these expensive operations based on the enemy's distance from the player.
 In a Scene with many of these enemies, we could make a considerable performance saving if only the nearest enemies are performing the most expensive operations.

-CLICK Unity's CullingGroup API allows us to hook into Unity's LOD system to optimise our code.
+Unity's CullingGroup API allows us to hook into Unity's LOD system to optimise our code. `CullingGroup  group = new  CullingGroup();`

+###

+Unity has it’s own Profiler tool you can use to get performance information about your application.
+You can connect it to devices on your network or devices connected to your machine to test how your application runs on your intended release platform.
+You can also run it in the Editor to get an overview of resource allocation with specific reference to the CPU, memory, renderer, and audio while you’re developing your application.

+I won’t go through it here but it is recommended you explore it during the process of developing your projects.
+You can find more information about using it here.
+CLICK

 ## Video Lecture

 <iframe width="100%" height="370" src="https://web.microsoftstream.com/embed/video/f40015bb-d506-4ffc-9a7a-8e90069ffdae?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjAwNDAwMDcsODg2NDMyMzU1LDM2Nj
-M2MjgwNywxNTU2NTUwMzI0LDIyNTMzMjc5OCwtMTg0NjU4Njkx
-NSwxNTExMzYxMjgzLDEwODEwODU5MjFdfQ==
+eyJoaXN0b3J5IjpbMTIzNDQ2NjA1Myw4ODY0MzIzNTUsMzY2Mz
+YyODA3LDE1NTY1NTAzMjQsMjI1MzMyNzk4LC0xODQ2NTg2OTE1
+LDE1MTEzNjEyODMsMTA4MTA4NTkyMV19
 -->